richardso21/resume/RSOresume.typ

     console activity and detection of unauthorized configuration changes.
   - Resolved *50+ feature/bug tickets* within a 10-week internship maintaining
     a Knex.js + React TypeScript codebase.
-  - Ensured code quality and correctness by applying *TDD and validation best practices* using Jest, Jasmine, and Joi.
+  - Ensured code quality and correctness by applying *TDD & validation best practices* using Jest, Jasmine, and Joi.
 ]